Mechanical Abuse Test Equipment

 - Platform No. 1 falls 50 mm in free-fall form onto Wooden Platform No. 2

-- Cylinders raise the platform slowly and then release it for rapid fall
+- Pneumatic cylinders slowly raise Platform No. 1 and release it for the fall

 - Control unit includes ON/OFF cycling timer for up/down movement control